cssblab/cssblab.github.io/README.md

 # Computational & Statistical Systems Biology Laboratory

-CSSB Laboratory develops computational and statistical solutions for the analysis of high-dimensional molecular data in various contexts of biomedical research.
+CSSB laboratory develops computational and statistical solutions for the analysis of high-dimensional molecular data in various contexts of biomedical research.
 These tools are motivated by a wide range of research topics, including

 - Integration of multiple molecular data sets to harness systems-level biological information
 - Statistical methods for ultra high-dimensional data
-- Computational tool development for mass spectrometry (MS) data
+- Computational tool development for mass spectrometry data
 - Interactive data visualization

 # Check out our latest softwares in GitHub and SourceForge repositories!